jarobinson-121/CS260-Startup/README.md

   * **Application elements:** There is good color contrast and spacing throughout the application.
   * **Text Content:** Fonts are included and consistent throughout the application.
   * **Images:** Images have been styled, including adding images as backgrounds and in the hero image.

+## **Javascript Deliverable**
+For this deliverable, I implemented Javascript to allow a single user to navigate the interface and simulate some of the functionalities of upcoming additions.

+  * **Login:**  The sign in button takes you to a sign in screen.
+This screen stores the username in local storage for any future needs.
+  * **Application Logic:** The More! button does change the fortune, if only once for now.
+This will later pull from a database.
+  * **Database:** The More! button functionality will later be handled by the database.